Privacy notice

 - Right to object to processing

-- Right not to be subjected to a decision based solely on automated processing
+- Right not to be subject to a decision based exclusively on automated Processing

-To exercise any of these rights, data subjects may send an e-mail to ContrastePrivacy@contraste.com with the reason for the request.
-Contraste will provide any requested information regarding any of the data subjects’ rights within one calendar month of receiving the request.
-If Contraste receives large numbers of requests or particularly complex requests, the deadline may be extended by up to two months.
+To exercise any of these rights, Data Subjects may send an e-mail to ContrastePrivacy@contraste.com stating the reason for the request.
+Contraste will provide any requested information relating to Data Subjects’ rights within one calendar month of receipt of the request.
+If Contraste receives a large number of requests or particularly complex requests, the deadline may be extended by up to two months.

-For security reasons, Contraste will proceed with an identity check of the requester upon receipt of a request.
-To this end, the receipt will include the invitation to do one of the following:
+For security reasons, upon receipt of a request, Contraste will check the applicant’s identity.
+To this end, the acknowledgement of receipt will contain an invitation to perform one of the following operations:

-Setting up a telephone conversation, where a number of questions can be asked, with the answers being compared to the personal data in Contraste’s database.
+The organization of a telephone conversation, during which a number of questions can be asked, the answers being compared with the personal data contained in the Contraste database.

-The request is processed if and only if positive authentication is achieved.
+The request will be processed if and only if positive authentication is obtained.

 Security measures for technical information

-Contraste Europe uses a networked IT infrastructure, which allows its employees to communicate and use applications and services internally and with third parties.
-Contraste has established several security measures covering the following areas:
+Contraste Europe uses a networked IT infrastructure, enabling its employees to communicate internally and with third parties, and to use applications and services.
+Contraste has implemented various security measures covering the following areas:

 - User awareness